-Many times, citizens' first contact with a member of the Frisco Police Department is made when they pick up the phone and place a call to one of our dispatchers.
-Dispatchers, who work 24 hours a day, 7 days a week, and 365 days a year, are available to answer all non-emergency and 911 calls placed to the police department.
+Many times our citizens' first contact with a member of the Frisco Police Department is made when they pick up the phone and place a call to one of our dispatchers.
+Ourdispatchers work 24 hours a day, seven days a week and 365 days a year and are available to answer all non-emergency (972-292-6010) and 911 calls placed to the City of Frisco.

 Dispatchers are responsible for answering all calls for service placed to the Frisco Communications Center for both police and fire service.
-In addition, they dispatch for Frisco's Animal Control Division.
+They also dispatch for Frisco's Animal Services Division.

-For questions or concerns regarding the Communications Division, please contact the on-duty supervisor for the Communications Division or call the non-emergency police telephone number at 972.292.6010.
+For questions or concerns regarding the Communications Division, please email the on-duty supervisor for the Communications Division, or call the non-emergency police telephone number at 972-292-6010.